openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Signed and Unsigned Requests

-Any OpenID4VP request compliant to this section of this specification can be sent over the W3C Digital Credentials API.
+Any OpenID4VP request compliant to this section of this specification can be used with the W3C Digital Credentials API [@!w3c.digital_credentials_api].
 Depending on the mechanism used to identify and authenticate the Verifier, the request can be signed or unsigned.
-This section defines signed and unsigned OpenID4VP requests over the W3C Digital Credentials API.
+This section defines signed and unsigned OpenID4VP requests for use with the W3C Digital Credentials API.

 ### Unsigned Request {#unsigned_request}

 The Verifier MAY send all the OpenID4VP request data as JSON elements in the `request` API parameter and receives the result in the API's `result` parameter.
 In this case, the Wallet will use the Verifier origin as asserted by the Browser as the Verifer's Client Identifier.

-The unsigned Request Object MUST NOT contain `client_id` and `client_id_scheme` parameters.

 ### Signed Request {#signed_request}